 Iowa Medicaid enters into and establishes a contract with each MCO prior to assigning members to be managed by the MCO.
-The contract is a comprehensive document that details the requirements of the MCO in managing the Medicaid and waiver services for those members on the EW.
+The contract is a comprehensive document that details the requirements of the MCO in managing the Medicaid and waiver services for those members on the waiver.
 Iowa Medicaid sends each MCO a monthly eligibility file called the 834 file.
 All current information for all members with eligibility in the upcoming month including demographic information is included in this file.
 The 834 file is used to identify member enrollment with the MCO for authorization of the capitated payment to the MCO.
 The eligibility file indicates any change in eligibility status, whether from FFS to MCO, MCO to FFS or a change from one MCO to another.
 Iowa Medicaid also sends each MCO a Long Term Services and Supports File on a daily basis and monthly at months end which includes all current and historical information for members with HCBS Waiver or LTC eligibility in the upcoming month.
-The LTSS file is used to identify member enrollment to the MCO.
+The LTSS file is used to identify member enrollment in an HCBS Waiver who is assigned to the MCO for authorization of the capitated payment to the MCO.